LibraryCarpentry/lc-open-refine/episodes/06-working-with-columns.md

 ---
-title: "Basic OpenRefine Functions IV: Working with columns and sorting"
+title: "Working with columns and sorting"
 teaching: 5
 exercises: 5
 questions: